 Additional Steps and Best Practices for Security

 Security is important for the integrity of the event broker services because it transports your messaging data.
-If you have deployed your event broker services in a Customer-Controlled Region (Kubernetes cluster, Virtual Private Cloud or Virtual Network), there are a few additional security-related steps you can take because they fall within your responsibilities to manage.
-By default, in Public Regionsand Dedicated Regions, SAP uses the same best practices as described in the following sections:
+If you have deployed your event broker services in a Customer-Controlled Region, there are a few additional security-related steps you can take because they fall within your responsibilities to manage.
+By default, in Public Regions and Dedicated Regions, SAP uses the following best practices, and also recommends them for your Customer-Controlled Region:

 OS, Hotfixes, Service Packs, and Security Patches